 While Much Can Go Wrong, There Are Solutions

-While it’s true that many adverse surprises can appear with MS, your clinical team will have solutions.
-Here’s a short list, not meaning to scare you, but to let you know that if one of these happens it might be because of the MS. Bowel and bladder problems; walking problems or tremors or muscle spasms; fatigue; sexual problems; pain; infections; itching; being uncharacteristically upset and emotional, including depressed; dizziness and/or vertigo.
+When you have MS many bad surprises can show up at any time.
+Fear not, your expert and experienced clinical team will have solutions.
+Here’s a short list, not meaning to scare you, but to let you know that if one of these happens it might be because of the MS.

 National Multiple Sclerosis Society Website

-As new medications are launched or news of possible future medications is found, we will do our best keep you updated.
-The important aspect here is our ability to gather expert opinions about which new medications hold great promise, which will probably be somewhat helpful, and which are likely to be no help at all.
+We will do our best to get fresh information to you, and to keep you updated as companies launch new medicines or we find news of possible future medicines.
+The important thing here is our ability to gather expert opinions about which new medicines hold great promise, which will probably be somewhat helpful, and which are likely to be no help at all.

 Check the ClinicalTrials.gov website for recruiting and not-yet-recruiting studies of MS.

 e-medicine’s Medscape on Multiple Sclerosis Treatment & Management